A scheme to improve access for pedestrians and cyclists in Clevedon is progressing well.

-Installation of the bollards is due to start in late August early September to ensure the contraflow cycle lane in not abused by parking.
+Bollards have been installed to ensure the contraflow cycle lane is not abused by parking.
 The removal of the existing bollards on the pavement is not currently possible as structural engineers have raised concern about possible damage to the cellars on the south side of Hill Road.
 There are no plans to undertake this at least until the scheme is finished.

 Parklet seating, planting areas and trees

-Work is due to start work in October and local traders are already applying to North Somerset Council’s licensing team for areas for chairs and tables.
+Work is due to start in autumn and local traders are already applying to North Somerset Council’s licensing team for areas for chairs and tables.
 There are plans to add planters which will be maintained by traders.
 Further planting will also be installed.